Honeychop Star Grace

 A few horses have come and gone over the years, all of which hold a special place in Grace’s heart.
 Grace started her Honeychop journey with her loan horse, Skip a.k.a Touchstone Skipnish, a 16.1hh, dapple grey, Irish draught, gelding who was 10 years old.
 Grace then took on another loan horse, Tigger a.k.a Master Moonshaddow who was another large, hunter type grey gelding!
 Grace found Gerry in November 2017 and went on to buy him, they were just perfect for one another – Gerry went on to continue Grace’s Honeychop journey with her until he sadly was pts after sustaining an injury in 2019.

 Grace’s current horse is the lovely Hector – a piebald 6 year old gelding with a lovely cuddly personality that she purchased in summer 2020.
 We look forward to following their journey together through their monthly blogs!

 “We compete locally at riding club level and are mainly out to just have some fun!
 I mainly compete side saddle, but have started to recently enjoy jumping again and plan to do some working hunter this year.

-If you want to find out about what I’ve been getting up to, or what Gerry and I are currently working on, make sure you read my monthly blogs!
+If you want to find out about what I’ve been getting up to, or what Hector and I are currently working on, make sure you read my monthly blogs!
 I try my best to keep them entertaining!”